 We are committed to driving sustainability throughout our operations, particularly when it comes to resource efficiency.
 We are working to embed sustainable thinking into everything we do – to make sustainability "always considered, always ambitious".
 Examples of our energy saving and resource efficiency initiatives include: installing sensor operated LED lighting systems, rainwater harvesting systems in our plants and a process that turns waste from paint manufacture into secondary products.
 The figures shown for our waste, water and carbon intensity are for all AkzoNobel Decorative Paints UK operations and have been verified by the Carbon Trust – an independent and trusted authority.
 In addition the figures shown for waste are set against an overall target to virtually reduce all hazardous and non-hazardous waste by 2020.

 We recognise that leftover paint at the end of a job presents a major challenge and cost to the paint industry.
 We are committed to offering innovative solutions to this problem so that useable paint does not go to waste.
-One solution is paint reuse schemes such as Community RePaint, last year alone they redistributed over 300,000 litres of leftover paint to 3,382 community groups, charities and voluntary organisations and over 34,000 people in social need.
-Although a great achievement we can do more and through our ReColour initiative we aim to do just that by increasing the amount of paint distributed to 3 million litres by 2020.
+One solution is paint reuse schemes such as Community RePaint, last year alone they redistributed over 315,000 litres of leftover paint brightening the lives of over 290,000 people.
 We haven't forgotten about empty paint cans, our Dulux Decorator Centres and other trade merchants offer a practical and sustainable recycling options for both metal and plastic empty paint cans.

 Even when our paint leaves our sites, we are still determined to minimise its impact.
 We have identified that the consumption of diesel is the most significant impact for our transport operations.
 The impacts of transport are mitigated by: employing double deck trailers to increase our haulage capacity; minimising travel by scheduling same day deliveries to adjacent locations and ensuring that new vehicles have the most up to date Euro VI engines.
 We also ensure that our haulage contractor optimise delivery routes to minimize fuel consumption and provide their drivers with regular training on fuel efficient driving techniques and monitor their performance